 The top 20 seafood restaurants in Toronto by neighbourhood

 Seafood restaurants in Toronto are as plentiful as the yield of a good catch.
-Whether you want to splash out a fine dining establishments, feel like a baller taking down a tower of shellfish, or simply enjoy a lobster roll at a fish market, these seafood purveyors have got what you need.
+Whether you want to splash out at a fine dining establishment, feel like a baller taking down a tower of shellfish, or simply enjoy a lobster roll at a fish market, these seafood purveyors have got what you need.

 Here are my picks for the top seafood restaurants in Toronto by neighbourhood.